 The Olympic Sculpture Park is operated by the Seattle Art Museum, featuring large sculptural works throughout a small park and along the freeway.
 It’s a relatively big outdoor space with gravel walking paths overlooking the water.
 It’s free and open to the public, and it’s a peaceful spot to watch the sunset.

 The Seattle Center is a huge complex of cultural institutions, museums, restaurants, shops, and more.
 THIS is true tourist territory.
 That being said, there is a lot of cool stuff here.
 It’s home to the MoPOP, the Pacific Science Center, the Chihuly Gardens & Glass, the Key Arena, the iconic Space Needle, and much more.
 It’s so easy to spend a day here without running out of things to do and see.

-This guide was created in 2015 and was subsequently updates in January of 2017
+This Seattle Travel Guide was created in 2015 and was subsequently updated in October of 2018

 Now that you know what to do in Seattle, find out where to eat & drink!